My best so far

 Getting to world number one in the 2016 doubles ranking was a huge achievement.
 It was amazing that it coincided with winning the US and Australian Open.
 Winning the Davis Cup in 2015 was a huge achievement for me and the whole team.
 Britain hadn’t won it since 1936.

 I’ve had some great moments on the tennis court, particularly in the Davis cup.
-There have been some amazing matches over the last two years.
+There have been some amazing matches.
 Playing in Scotland against Australia and the US, playing France at Queens.
 Those really stand out.